Julioevm/tiny-scraper/readme.md

 ## Supported Devices

-I've personally only tested it on the RG35xx H
+I've personally only tested it on the RG35XX H
+RG40XXV Reportedly working.

 However, it could be compatible with any Anbernic handheld with a Python version >= 3.7.
 Please, open an issue to confirm the compatibility or to report any problems.